William Harmon, MD

 Urology San Antonio Provider

-Dr. Harmon is a board-certified Urologist and subspecializes in robotic partial and radical nephrectomies and other minimally-invasive procedures.
+Dr. William Harmon is a board-certified Urologist and subspecializes in robotic partial and radical nephrectomies and other minimally-invasive procedures.
 Harmon is highly regarded by his peers and patients for his surgical skills and bedside manner.
 In 2004, Urology San Antonio’s then CEO, a fellow urologist, selected Harmon to perform his successful kidney cancer surgery.

-As a member at the nation’s busiest kidney transplant program at the Texas Transplant Institute, Harmon is responsible for removing kidneys from healthy adult donors.
+As a member of the nation’s busiest kidney transplant program at the Texas Transplant Institute, Harmon is responsible for removing kidneys from healthy adult donors.
 Each week, he performs three to four living donor nephrectomies.

 Harmon is the medical director of Urology San Antonio and established the practice’s post-doctoral laparoscopic fellowship training program.
 In addition, he acts as a clinical assistant professor for local urology residents, providing hands on surgical instruction.